 And in delightful Mom fashion, she did just that.
-The book arrived, no joke, the next day (she must know someone).
+These Is My Words arrived, no joke, the next day (she must know someone).

 The front cover says “Jack and Sarah are as delicious a couple as Rhett and Scarlett.”
 Well.
 Count me in.

 It took me a few weeks to get to it, as October was a fairly bad reading month reading for me (if it wasn’t on audio CD, I probably didn’t read it), but when I went to Utah this last weekend, I packed it, hoping to force myself to get started.
 I read my other four books on the flight out, and so on the flight home, I opened it up.